AdesisNetlife/yawds/README.md

 If you experiment some issue, please feel free to [open][9] an Github issue reporting it

-Note that `yawds` still beta version
+Note that `yawds` is still a beta version

 ## TODO/WISH list